birajnp/Code-Review/_episodes/01-introduction.md

 - Reviewers can suggest better designs, refactorings, or other improvements
 - Reviewers can verify that the code has sufficient test-automation

+### Pair Programming and Code Review
+With such a vast range of possible topics, we will focus here on Pair Programming and Code Review at the level of a PR.
+Pair programming is working together, simultaneously with one person typing and the other providing guidance and feedback.
+Code Reviews of PRs are usually asynchronous and performed to ensure incoming code has a specific purpose and meets quality standards.

 ## Mechanics and Methods
 Code review requires two complementary skills: the mechanical actions of performing the review through github (or another version control system) and the soft skills